hoangduytran/blender-manual/manual/compositing/types/color/alpha_convert.rst

    :align: right
    :alt: Alpha Convert Node.

-The *Alpha Convert Node* converts the alpha channel interpretation of an image.
+The *Alpha Convert Node* converts the alpha channel format of an image.

 For compositing and rendering, :term:`Premultiplied Alpha` is the standard in Blender.
 Render layers will be premultiplied alpha, and images loaded into rendering